wilsonkhoo-design/Simple-Ordering-System/README.md

 # Improvement to be added
-Dynamic Memory for the ordering system
+Dynamic Memory for the ordering system,
 Use struct(ie user defined data type) for the meals